Last Update: October 2021

 Nicaragua Presidential Council for Communications and Citizen Affairs 2007 Presidential Delegate

-Panama Social Cabinet 1985 Minister of Social Development
+Panama Social Cabinet 1985 President of the Republic

 Peru Interministerial Commission for Social Affairs 2007 President of the Council of Ministers